dndg/FinderOptaHttpClientTutorial/content.md

 Using the `ArduinoHttpClient` library, the Finder Opta can easily generate and send HTTP requests of POST type.

-To support HTTP communication, we must setup a configuration channel, in this case Ethernet: this goal is also easily achieved with the class `EthernetClient`.
+To support HTTP communication, we must setup a communication channel, in this case Ethernet: this goal is also easily achieved with the class `EthernetClient`.